AI as Ego-less Intelligence (ela)

 Psychiatrists have documented a phenomenon called “AI-related psychosis.”
 Keith Sakata at UCSF reports seeing an uptick in cases at his hospital.
 One man became convinced he had discovered a world-altering mathematical formula after more than 300 hours with ChatGPT.
 Other cases involved messianic delusions, paranoia, and manic episodes.

-As Sakata observed: “Psychosis thrives at the boundary where reality stops pushing back.”
+As Sakata observed: “Psychosis thrives when reality stops pushing back, and AI really just lowers that barrier for people.”

 An AI optimized for validation becomes an AI that doesn’t push back—even when pushing back might be the most helpful thing it could do.